Chart Color Schemes

 Educational achievement in McKellar places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational participation is high, with 27.6% currently enrolled in formal education, including 8.6% in primary, 7.1% in secondary, and 6.1% in tertiary education.
+Educational participation is notably high in McKellar, with 27.6% of residents currently enrolled in formal education.
+This includes 8.6% in primary education, 7.1% in secondary education, and 6.1% pursuing tertiary education.

 Frequently Asked Questions - Education